Pylons/pyramid/docs/narr/viewconfig.rst

 View Configuration Using the ``@view_config`` Decorator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For better locality of reference, you may use the
-:class:`pyramid.view.view_config` decorator to associate your view functions
-with URLs instead of using imperative configuration for the same purpose.

 .. warning::

    Using this feature tends to slows down application startup slightly, as
    more work is performed at application startup to scan for view
    declarations.
+For maximum startup performance, use the view configuration
+   method described in :ref:`mapping_views_using_imperative_config_section`
+   instead.

 Usage of the ``view_config`` decorator is a form of :term:`declarative
-configuration` in decorator form.  :class:`~pyramid.view.view_config` can be
+configuration`.
+The :class:`~pyramid.view.view_config` decorator can be used
-used to associate :term:`view configuration` information -- as done via the
+to associate :term:`view configuration` information with a function that acts
-equivalent imperative code -- with a function that acts as a :app:`Pyramid`
+as a :app:`Pyramid` view callable.
-view callable.
 All arguments to the
-:meth:`pyramid.config.Configurator.add_view` method (save for the ``view``
-argument) are available in decorator form and mean precisely the same thing.
+:class:`~pyramid.view.view_config` decorator mean precisely the same thing as
+they would if they were passed as arguments to the
+:meth:`pyramid.config.Configurator.add_view` method save for the ``view``
+argument.

-An example of the :class:`~pyramid.view.view_config` decorator might reside in
+Here's an example of the :class:`~pyramid.view.view_config` decorator that
-a :app:`Pyramid` application module ``views.py``:
+lives within a :app:`Pyramid` application module ``views.py``:

 .. ignore-next-block
 .. code-block:: python